 Nutrition and Wellness

-School nutrition standards have dramatically changed over the past 5 years since the Healthy, Hunger Free Kids Act of 2010 was signed into law.
+School nutrition standards have dramatically changed since the Healthy, Hunger Free Kids Act of 2010 was signed into law.
 The most important reason for this change was due to the rapid increase of childhood obesity.
 The obesity epidemic affects nearly 1 in 3 children, making them at risk for preventable disease like diabetes and heart disease.

 Since many kids consume as many as half of their meals a day in schools, school meals play a critical role in providing the necessary nutrition children need while also helping them learn how to lead healthy lifestyles.
 Because of this huge responsibility, the Food Services Department at Carmel Clay schools has implemented many changes to be able to provide the most nutritious and healthy meals for our students.